 - The value of good sportsmanship, the concepts of fair play, and the skills of the game should always be placed above winning.

 - The safety and welfare of the players are of primary importance.

 - Coaches must always be aware of the tremendous influence they have on their players.
 They are to strive to be positive role models in dealing with young people, as well as adults.

-- Coaches, players, parents and spectators are expected to demonstrate the utmost respect for officials and reinforce that respect to players/teammates.
+- Coaches, players, parents, and spectators are expected to demonstrate the utmost respect for officials and reinforce that respect for players/teammates.
 Coaches are also expected to educate their players as to the important role of lacrosse officials and reinforce the ideal of respect for the official to players/teammates.

 - Grievances or misunderstandings between coaches, officials, or any other parties involved with the sport should be communicated through the proper channels and procedures, never on or about the field of play in view of spectators or participants.

 - Officials are professionals and are therefore expected to conduct themselves as such and in a manner that demonstrates total impartiality, courtesy, and fairness to all parties.